qygoh/100DaysOfCoding/Day1/readme.md

 2. Proceed to input the names of each participant
 3. Generator will automatically generate the pairings of participants without any repeated pairings!

+Note:
+- If there is an odd number of participants, unfortunately there will be a group of 3.
+- Currently the working version assumes that within each group the individuals are buying lunches for each other
+- In reality would have wanted the code to give me unique directional pairings instead (to work on for future updates)